In some of my earlier articles, I have introduced the concept of financial independence, financial security and retirement.

 Compared to the traditional retirement, where you stop working totally, things are more variable for coasting.

-If we say retirement is when you given up working, or a state where you have lost your human capital entirely, the uncertainty here is what if this is not enough.
+If we say retirement is when you gave up working, or a state where you have lost your human capital entirely, the uncertainty here is what if this is not enough.

 The amount of money that you require for retirement or FI is the same as coasting.